 However, the following varieties of cannabis in the Girl Scout Cookies (GSC) family have been found to contain high amounts of beta-caryophyllene consistently:

 - Cookies and Cream

 - Platinum GSC

-Some cannabis varieties that utilize kush genetics have also been tested to contain beta-caryophyllene including:
+Some cannabis varieties that carry Kush genetics have also been tested to contain beta-caryophyllene, including: